BtheGit/sortable-js/README.md

 sortablejs();
 ```

+## Table Attribute Options

+### Fixed Columns (data-fixed)

+If you do not want a column to be sortable (i.e. not be given the data-sorted attribute or an event listener to handle interaction), add the attribute 'data-fixed' to the header cell.

+Note: This does not freeze the position of the column cells, they will still reorder when other columns are sorted.

+### Presorting (data-sortable-presort)

+If you want to have a table sort on initialization, add the attribute 'data-sortable-presort' to the header cell of the column you wish to presort the table by.

+NOTE: The presort only sorts according to the first column with the attribute it finds.
+If you have added the presort attribute multiply times, it will ignore all but the first.

+### Column Data Type (data-sortable-type="xxx")

+To specify a specific type for a column, use the attribute 'data-sortable-type="name"', where 'name' is the name of the type you wish to specify.

+The type is used during sorting to determine which sort function to apply to the column.
+In order to utilize custom sort functions, you need to pass in the function during initialization and specify its key in this attribute, i.e. 'data-sortable-type="customSortFunctionKey"'.
+(See Custom Data Types and Sort Functions below for more information.)

-## Options
+## Initialization Options

 ### Table Selector (options.tableSelector)
 >Default table selector: 'table[data-sortable]'

 By default, to indicate a table should be sortable, add the attribute 'data-sortable' to the table container element.
 Multiple tables on a single page can be sortable.

-If you want to prevent a single column in a sortable table from being sortable, add the attribute 'data-fixed' to the header cell of the column you want to be unsortable.

 An optional string representing a custom selector can be passed to the library when initialized.
 By default the library uses 'table[data-sortable]'.